knownsec/ZoomEye-python/README.rst

-   -stat    the distribution of statistical data result sets -filter  query the list of a certain area in the data result set, or filter according to the content -save    the result set can be exported according to the filter conditions
+   -stat    the distribution of statistical data result sets -filter  query the list of a certain area in the data result set, or filter according to the content -save    the result set can be exported according to the filter conditions -force   ignore the local cache and force the data to be obtained from the API

 4.number of data
 ^^^^^^^^^^^^^^^^